 TRANSMITTAL LETTER AND DOCUMENTS

-Submit a letter online to the Executive Vice President with the thesis that includes the following: the candidate author’s name, mailing address, phone number, fax number, and e-mail address (this same information should be on the title page of the thesis).
+Submit a letter online to the Executive Vice President with the thesis that includes the following: the candidate author’s name, mailing address, phone number, and e-mail address (this same information should be on the title page of the thesis).
 In addition, the following things should be included in the submission:

 One electronic version of the single -spaced manuscript with line numbers inserted, and one copy of the figures.
-All forms and permissions must be received by January 1.

 All authors’ names in proper byline order with academic degree, affiliation listed.